Best Rainy Day Board Games

 The spirits send you visions.
 Take a peek at the illustrated cards and piece together the visual clues.
 But time is ticking – you have six days to figure out where the director is and who or what is behind his disappearance.

 Are you a good psychic?
 Then take a stab at how this game ends!
-If you haven’t tried the original Mysterium, check out our full review as well!
+If you haven’t tried the original Mysterium, check out our full review!

 Playing time: 45 minutes